chbrown13/class-ops/Workshops/Development/Install.md

 * *Binary* package managers typically install platform specific dependencies: (`brew`, `choco`, `apt-get`)
 * *Source* package managers typically install libraries you can use in your code: (`npm`, `pip`, `maven`)

 Source package managers are useful for installing packages and libraries for specific programming langages. [`npm`](https://www.npmjs.com/) is the default package manager for Node.js and [`pip`](https://pip.pypa.io/en/stable/) for Python.
+Many package managers also have various options for specifying how to install packages.
+For example, to globally install a JavaScript package you can use `npm install -g <package-name>` (_You will need this information for later_).

 If you do not have a package manager on your laptop, complete the following **_on your own_** personal machine.
 It will be needed for a future notebook in this workshop.